sklarsa/django-sendgrid-v5/README.md

 1. To toggle sandbox mode (when django is running in DEBUG mode), set `SENDGRID_SANDBOX_MODE_IN_DEBUG = True/False`.
     1. To err on the side of caution, this defaults to True, so emails sent in DEBUG mode will not be delivered, unless this setting is explicitly set to False.
+2.  `SENDGRID_ECHO_TO_STDOUT` will echo to stdout or any other file-like object that is passed to the backend via the `stream` kwarg.